Choosing a Heating or Cooling Contractor

 How the HVAC Market Works

-Upgrading or installing a new furnace is not a do-it-yourself job.
+Upgrading or installing a new furnace, air conditioner or other HVAC product is not a do-it-yourself job.
+These products are substantially more complicated than other home improvement projects, as they require handling high-voltage electricity, plumbing lines, in some cases venting combustible gases or refrigerants.
 You will need the help of a fully qualified and licensed HVAC contractor.
 A typical process for selecting a contractor might proceed as follows:

 - You identify and contact three or more HVAC contractors

 - You set up an appointment with each of them to visit your home.
 You should not be charged for this initial appointment.
 At the appointment, they will inspect your existing furnace, and collect a wide range of information about your home, including how many windows it has, which direction they face, how thorough is its insulation, etc. The contractor uses all of this information to calculate the load -- the correct capacity for the furnace that they would install.

 - You should receive a written estimate from each contractor.
 Make sure that the estimate breaks down the different charges that the contractor expects to encounter -- i.e. how much will the furnace itself cost?
 How much in labor?
 Do they recommend work on your home's ductwork?
 While it may be tempting to select your contractor based on a low bid alone, tread lightly.
 Deeper investigation may reveal that bid is lower because some costs are omitted or that the contractor has no references to indicate happy customers.